jina-ai/examples/wikipedia-sentences-query-while-indexing/README.md

 ### 🗝️ Requirements

-1. Have a working Python 3.7 environment.
+1. Have a working Python 3.7 or 3.8 environment.
 1. We recommend creating a [new Python virtual environment](https://docs.python.org/3/tutorial/venv.html) to have a clean installation of Jina and prevent dependency conflicts.
 1. Have at least 2 GB of free space on your hard drive.